MichaelABryant/accident-severity/README.md

 # Project 2: US Vehicle Accidents EDA (Python)

 This repository is for the analysis done on the Kaggle: US Vehicle Accidents dataset.
 Below you will find an overview of the data, code, and results.
-The goal of this project was to perform an exploratory data analysis (which included the use of GeoPandas) and to prepare (i.e., clean and impute) for future predictive modeling use.
+The goal of this project was to perform an exploratory data analysis (which included the use of GeoPandas) and to preprocess the data (i.e., clean, impute, and feature engineer) for future predictive modeling use.

 ## Vehicle Accidents Dataset